-We will cover MSME Lending for private enterprises for you to get a gist of the loan options.
+We will cover MSME Lending for private enterprises so you to get a gist of the loan options.
 The loan options available are:

 4. Invoice Financing: Invoice financing, as the name suggests, enables MSMEs to raise capital against invoices that are yet to be cleared.
 It helps them to maintain their cash flow better and manage day-to-day operations.
 In this model of financing, the lending organization takes a percentage of the invoice upon clearance wherein it covers the processing fee, the principal, and the accrued interest.
 Any enterprise which has been operational for more than a year and has a turnover of over INR 24 Lakhs can avail of this type of financing.
 It should however have raised the invoice to a reputed corporate entity and should have valid invoices of work of at least INR 1 Lakh.